-The CAD division at Free TV Australia has seen fit to give the commercial an 'M' classification and the execution is being aired during the corresponding permitted timeslots.
+The CAD division at Free TV Australia has seen fit to give the commercial an 'M' classification and the execution is being aired during the corresponding permitted film titles.
+While the commercial does show partial nudity, this is no more than is frequently seen in the content of other commercials and films which are rated 'M'.
+It should be noted that Pirates of the Caribbean, at World's End, is rated 'M'.